Business Plan

 Our Solution: Live-cel Technology

 Glafabra's Live-cel is a lentivirus-mediated gene therapy using the patient's own engineered cells to produce the missing enzyme internally.
 Patient cells are harvested, genetically engineered to express the corrected enzyme, and re-introduced into the patient.
-The modified cells distribute throughout the body, secrete the enzyme, and neighboring cells take it up to halt toxic metabolite accumulation.
+The modified cells engraft in the bone marrow and produce white blood cell progeny that migrate throughout the body and secrete the missing enzyme.
+In a process called Cross Correction, neighboring cells actively take up the secreted enzyme and use it to stop the buildup of toxic lipid metabolites.

 | Feature | Standard ERT | Migalastat (Oral) | AAV Gene Therapy (Sangamo ST-920) | Glafabra Live-cel |